OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-devtools-edge-legacy.md

 5. Select the add-in name to open it in the tools.
 6. Open the **Debugger** tab.
-7. Open the file that you want to debug with these steps:
+7. Open the file that you want to debug with the following steps.

    <ol type="a">
       <li>On the debugger task bar, select <b>Show find in files</b>.
 This will open a search window.</li>